 You’ve decided now is the time to travel to a foreign destination, and you just can’t wait to sightsee, hike, bike, sit in a café, tour museums, or meander mountain trails.
 From booking your flight to arranging tours, there is a range of basics to put on your travel planning to-do list.
-You need to start working on most of these items at least several months in advance of your planned departure, which is where our ultimate travel planner comes in.
+You need to start working on most of these items at least several months in advance of your planned departure, which is where our ultimate travel planner for international travel comes in.
 Each travel tip has a recommended timeline noting when you need to start, as well as key links to stories and advice on our own website, plus key resources to make it easier than ever for you to start travel planning:

 - Cruises / group travel packages — Put down your deposit for the group trip or cruise you have selected.
 Deposits for group trips are often due several months before departure – and up to a year if you have locked down an early-booking price.
 Indeed, many group trips (hiking, biking, etc.) or cruises and travel packages will often offer great discounts up to a year in advance.
 So start planning early.
 When?
 Up to one year in advance.